holepunchto/hyperdrive/README.md

 #### `archive.on('file-download', entry, data)`

-Emitted when a data block if downloaded for a file.
+Emitted when a data block is downloaded for a file.

+#### `archive.on('file-upload', entry, data)`

+Emitted when a data block is uploaded for a file.

 #### `archive.on('file-downloaded', entry)`